oronymzy/tips/docs/usngGit.md

 To amend the most recent commit message before pushing it to a remote repository, use `git commit --amend -m "foobar"`, where *foobar* is the new message.

+To create a maximally-compressed [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) archive of the local repository, use `git archive --format=zip -9 -o /foo/bar/baz.zip HEAD`, where */foo/bar/baz.zip* is the path to the zip archive file.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specificially, the following content falls under this license: